 - Experts are provided to train the students in the various ministries

 - Opportunity for the Sacrament of Penance and/or Spiritual Direction

-Retreats offer our students a moment to step aside from the constant movement of the everyday and to pause, enjoy, and breathe.
-So often, our hearts and minds are consumed by the happenings of the past or concerns for the future, and we miss the beauty, insight, and grace of the present moment.
-Our retreat program offers an opportunity either as a one-day, over-night or 3-night experience for La Reina students to connect more fully with themselves, their community, and their God.
+La Reina's retreat program offers annual opportunities for La Reina students to connect more fully with themselves, their community, and their God.
 Each retreat offers times for community building and fun, personal reflection and prayer, and creative expression.
 Each retreat is also prepared and led by a team of peer leaders who meet for several weeks prior to the retreat to design a unique and meaningful experience for the class they are preparing to serve.
 Our greatest hope is that young women will emerge as strong, confident, reflective, and empathetic leaders who, through the use of their own gifts, will ultimately glorify God by creating a better world.